keymanapp/help.keyman.com/developer/engine/web/15.0/reference/core/init.md

   * If `'manual'`, KeymanWeb must be instructed to attached manually to each control it should handle input for.

+`setActiveOnRegister`

+: `string` <span class="optional">optional</span>

+  Specifies whether KeymanWeb will set the newly registered keyboard as active.
+Default value `true`.

+  * If `true`, KeymanWeb will automatically activate a keyboard when registered.
+  * If `false`, KeymanWeb will not activate a keyboard when registered.

+`useAlerts`

+: `boolean` <span class="optional">optional</span>

+  Specifies whether KeymanWeb will display internal alerts.
+Default value `true`.

+  * If `true`, KeymanWeb will display internal alerts.
+  * If `false`, KeymanWeb will not display internal alerts.
+Choose this if you want to customize the alert messages for use on your site.

 `spacebarText`

 : `com.keyman.SpacebarText` <span class="optional">optional</span>